dsanz/liferaty-docker-images-support-demo/multi-container/03_replicated_liferay+mysql+elasticsearch-6/readme.md

 * Service definition is more compact and maintainable

 To make liferay service scaling possible, service must be defined in a way that allow **seamless replication**.
 This has some implications:
 * _Get rid of host port bindings_ (8080:8080) for scalable services if using docker-compose.
 When scaling up the service, docker-compose won't start the second one as port is already bound to the host.
-Note that it's possible to bind ports for replicated services using Docker swarm.
-The swarm creates a routing mesh which includes a load balancer that can redirect a request to a node running the required service.
-This iteration will not deal with this as I have to study which load balancing/sticky session mechanism to use, being the routing mesh one of the possible solutions.
+Note that it's possible to bind ports for replicated services using Docker swarm, see the corresponding subsections for more details.
 * _Get rid of setting container names_: they can not be fixed as replicas are managed automatically
 * _Liferay cluster configuration must be the same across all containers_: for example, specific IPs should not be required, or if they are, container must self-configure before starting Liferay.
 * _Get rid of fixed configuration for load-balancing/sticky session_: these mechanisms should be ready to work with different number of replicas (out of scope for this iteration)